BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing

-One method which is well-suited for RT-MRI is the real-time regularized non-linear inversion (RT-NLINV) algorithm \cite{Uecker_NMRBiomed._2010,Uecker_Magn.Reson.Med._2010}.
+In this work, we show examples using the real-time regularized non-linear inversion (RT-NLINV) algorithm \cite{Uecker_NMRBiomed._2010,Uecker_Magn.Reson.Med._2010}.
 Based on classic regularized non-linear inversion (NLINV) \cite{Uecker_Magn.Reson.Med._2008}, RT-NLINV offers particularly high undersampling factors and is causal, \ie it does not rely on data acquired after the frame that is currently being reconstructed.
 Running iterative RT-MRI reconstruction algorithms such as RT-NLINV in real-time typically requires optimized software and hardware acceleration \eg through the use of Graphical Processing Units (GPU) \cite{Nayak_JMR_2022,Sorensen_IEEETrans.Med.Imag._2009,Schaetz__2012}, especially when low latency is required.
 For example, cardiac interventional MRI and MRI-guided radiotherapy might require a latency as low as several \qty{100}{ms} \cite{Unterberg-Buchwald_J.Cardiov.Magn.Reson._2017,Green_Med.Phys._2018}, and speech biofeedback studies were performed with a latency of \qty{100}{ms} \cite{Kumar__2024}.

 The BART toolbox for computational MRI \cite{bart__2023} is a comprehensive framework which provides a wide range of reconstruction, calibration \cite{Uecker_Magn.Reson.Med._2014}, machine-learning \cite{Blumenthal_Magn.Reson.Med._2023,Blumenthal_Magn.Reson.Med_2024}, and signal processing tools.
 Its optimized code and its existing support for GPU computing make it an ideal choice for the development of real-time reconstruction methods.
-Another core feature of BART is its modular design as a toolbox: Algorithms are made available as individual command line tools, which typically take several parameters as well as in- and output data file names, enabling the construction of powerful reconstruction pipeline by combining the different tools in a script.

-High-quality RT-MRI requires not only highly optimized reconstruction, but also the ability to stream the data and reconstructed images during the measurement.
-Each reconstruction tool used in the reconstruction pipeline needs to perform its task as soon as a raw-data frame is available, as opposed to waiting for a complete dataset.
+Another core feature of BART is its modular design as a toolbox: Algorithms are made available as individual command line tools, enabling the construction of powerful reconstruction pipeline by combining the different tools in a script.
+However, high-quality, low latency RT-MRI requires not only optimized reconstruction, but also the ability to stream the data and reconstructed images during the measurement.
+Each tool in the reconstruction pipeline needs to perform its task as soon as a raw-data frame is available, as opposed to waiting for a complete dataset.
 Existing software such as the Gadgetron \cite{Hansen_Magn.Reson.Med._2013}, can stream data in ISMRMRD format \cite{Inati_Magn.Reson.Med_2016}, and BART has been used with Gadgetron in the past \cite{Diakite__2018,Veldmann_Magn.Reson.Med_2022}.
 However, up to now, it was not possible to use BART to construct low-latency processing pipelines.